 Rather a combination of different types of small-business insurance that you may need to keep your employees, clients, and premises covered.

 Often, these policies are sold in bundles, known as Business Owners Policy, or BOP, making the insurance process easy and fast.

 Other times, you can purchase separate policies specifically tailored to your individual business needs.

-The type and amount of hair salon insurance you need are dependent on your specific situation, such as the number of stylists and employees, whether or not you own the building, what kind of products you have on hand, how many clients you serve, and even your location.
+The type and amount of salon insurance you need are dependent on your specific situation, such as the number of stylists and employees, whether or not you own the building, what kind of products you have on hand, how many clients you serve, and even your location.

 To be protected, you will need some combination of the following types of policies:

 - General liability insurance.
-Public liability insurance covers claims such as property damage, harm to reputation, and of course, bodily injury.
+Public liability covers claims such as property damage, harm to reputation, and of course, bodily injury.

 - Commercial Property Insurance.
 Commercial property insurance protects the physical assets of your business.
 Your policy will likely cover problems such as damage from broken pipes, fire, vandalism, or even theft.

 - Business Interruption Insurance.
 This type of policy covers the loss of income after some major disaster.

 - Professional Liability Insurance.
 Otherwise known as Errors and Omissions, Insurance helps to protect the stylist or business owner by covering their legal bills if a client sues over a mistake.